Andy Cohen Under Fire From ‘RHONY’ Fans For Defending Bethenny Frankel During Last Week’s Reunion

 Twitter user “Raymond Buckeye” even said that it was “so obvious” that Andy Cohen was “team Bethenny 110%.”

-If you watched the season 10 reunion of RHONY, you could hear Andy Cohen repeatedly helping Bethenny out against the other cast members.
+If you watched the Season 10 reunion of RHONY, you could hear Andy Cohen repeatedly helping Bethenny out against the other cast members.
 At one point, Bethenny was asked a question and the other ladies were speaking over her which resulted in Andy yelling, “I want to hear her f**king answer” while slamming his hand down.

 There were a number of times in which Andy and Carole shared some extremely tense moments on stage too.